5ynthaire/5YN-TangramDecisionMakingModel-Idea/README.md

 ## Overview

-Collaborative decision-making discussions between humans and LLMs devolve into divergent lines of questioning, with initial questions spawning a fractal explosion of follow-ups undermining closure and progression to executive discussion.
+Collaborative decision-making discussions between humans and LLMs frequently devolve into divergent lines of questioning, with initial questions spawning a fractal explosion of follow-ups undermining closure and progression to executive discussion.
 This can be understood as the result of two factors:
 - LLMs lack a meta-level understanding of the decision-making process.
 - LLMs are designed for engagement; hence, user answers are met with more questions, drawing the conversation further down the rabbit hole rather than toward an actionable outcome.